Spend A Wintry Day: At Tocqueville

-Getting a reservation was not a problem, but getting a cab was.
+Getting the reservation was not a problem, but getting a cab was.
 When we did, traffic was horrendous.
 Grid lock.
 Knowing we would be fifteen minutes late, I called ahead to alert reception, but no one answered.
 All my good intentions gone astray.
-When we finally reached the restaurant, the greeting was not warm and welcoming but disinterested and perfunctory.
-But I chalked it up to our being late.
+When we finally reached the restaurant, the greeting was not warm and welcoming but disinterested and perfunctory, but I chalked it up to our being late.

 We chose an Alvarinho, a vinho verde from Portugal, one we were not familiar with, but which, according to the sommelier, was grown near the border with Spain.
-Which made all the difference.
 The Portuguese wine was more fruit-forward than many of the Spanish Albariños.
-A medium yellow in the glass, it was round in the mouth, with hints of peaches.
-Mellow and well-balanced, Absolutely delicious.
+A medium yellow in the glass, it felt round in the mouth, with hints of peaches.
+Mellow and well-balanced, absolutely delicious.

-For starters, I had a butternut squash soup that may have been the world’s best – served as it was with black trumpet mushrooms. confit squash and a brioche crouton.
+For starters, there was butternut squash soup that may have been the 'world’s best' served as it was with black trumpet mushrooms, confit squash and a brioche crouton.
 I'm a huge fan of butternut squash soup, especially on a wintry day.
-And my friend had the most exquisite looking salad I had ever laid eyes on—mixed greens (fennel and frisee) with a slice of Cato Farm white cheddar and a perfectly roasted glazed pear.
-We were two happy campers.
+And my friend had the most exquisite looking salad I had ever laid eyes on; mixed greens (fennel and frisée) with a slice of Cato Farm white cheddar and a perfectly roasted glazed pear.
+Talk about two happy campers.

-Thanks to raves coming from the next table, we both chose the duck parmentiere for the main course—a classy version of Shepherd’s Pie.
+Thanks to raves coming from the next table, we both chose the duck parmentier for the main course—a classy version of Shepherd’s Pie.
 This is 'down home' cooking at its most refined.
-A soul-satisfying dish consisting of duck confit – duck legs taken off the bone and minus the skin— and mashed potatoes shaped with a pastry cutter.
+A soul-satisfying dish consisting of duck confit–duck legs taken off the bone and minus the skin— and mashed potatoes shaped with a pastry cutter.
 My-oh-my.
 See for yourself.
-The other choice was a day boat cod in a lime and lemon grass broth.
-Cod I cook at home, but duck parmentiere?
+The other choice was a day-boat cod in a lime and lemongrass broth.
+Cod I cook at home, but duck parmentier?
 Never!

-The 2-course lunch proved rich and satisfying; we skipped the gorgeous desserts floating by, settled for an espresso that maintained its foam to the very last sip—the acid test.
+The two-course lunch proved rich and satisfying; we skipped the gorgeous desserts floating by, settled for an espresso that maintained its foam to the very last sip—the acid test.

 And what do others say?
-It's sophisticated, top-of-the-line, and to be savored, In short, that Marco Moreira's 'French' is a knockout.
+It's 'sophisticated','top-of-the-line,' and 'to be savored'.
+In short, Marco Moreira's 'French' is a knockout.